CosmWasm/cosmwasm/README.md

 **Executing contracts:**

-* [cosmwasm-vm](https://github.com/CosmWasm/cosmwasm/tree/master/packages/vm) - A sub-crate.
+* [cosmwasm-vm](https://github.com/CosmWasm/cosmwasm/tree/master/packages/vm) - A crate in this workspace.
 Uses the [wasmer](https://github.com/wasmerio/wasmer) engine
 to execute a given smart contract.
 Also contains code for gas metering, storing, and caching wasm artifacts.
-Read more [here](packages/vm/README.md).
 * [go-cosmwasm](https://github.com/CosmWasm/go-cosmwasm) - High-level go bindings to all the power inside `cosmwasm-vm`.
 Easily allows you to upload, instantiate and execute contracts, making use of all the optimizations and caching available inside `cosmwasm-vm`.
 * [wasmd](https://github.com/CosmWasm/wasmd) - A basic Cosmos SDK app to host WebAssembly smart contracts.